 The safety of Zoledronic Acid Injection was studied in 185 patients with hypercalcemia of malignancy (HCM) who received either Zoledronic Acid Injection 4 mg given as a 5-minute intravenous infusion (n=86) or pamidronate 90 mg given as a 2-hour intravenous infusion (n=103).
 The population was aged 33-84 years, 60% male and 81% Caucasian, with breast, lung, head and neck, and renal cancer as the most common forms of malignancy.
 NOTE: pamidronate 90 mg was given as a 2-hour intravenous infusion.
-The relative safety of pamidronate 90 mg given as a 2-hour intravenous infusion has not been adequately studied in controlled clinical trials.
+The relative safety of pamidronate 90 mg given as a 2-hour intravenous infusion compared to the same dose given as a 24-hour intravenous infusion has not been adequately studied in controlled clinical trials.